C Container Collection (CCC)

 The container has allocation permission, but allocation failed.

-Bad arguments have been provided to an operation.
+Bad arguments have been provided and operation returned early.

 Internal helper, never returned to user.
 Always last result.